Hannover Medical School (MHH)

 Specialized in: general, abdominal, transplant surgery

-The department is fitted out with state-of-the-art equipment, advanced computer systems, da Vinci robot, surgical technologies for a wide range of minimally invasive interventions, which have many advantages and are more sparing compared to open operations.
+The department has state-of-the-art equipment, advanced computer systems, the da Vinci Xi surgical system, surgical technologies for a wide range of minimally invasive interventions, which have many advantages and are more sparing than open interventions.

-The department has achieved outstanding results in organ transplantation and is the largest transplant center in Germany.
-It performs 140 liver transplants, 200 kidney transplants and 20 pancreas transplants every year, which indicates the high professionalism of the medical team and excellent medical care.
+The department has achieved outstanding results in organ transplantation and is the largest Transplantation Center of this kind in Germany.
+About 140 liver transplantations, 200 kidney transplantations and 20 pancreas transplantations are performed here every year, which testifies to the high professionalism of the medical team and excellent medical care.
 At the stages of preparation for transplantation and postoperative care, experienced nephrologists, gastroenterologists, immunologists and other doctors are involved in the therapeutic process.
 They carry out all the necessary therapeutic measures to provide the patient with successful outcome of the operation and organ engraftment.

 - Esophageal surgery

 - Treatment of benign esophageal tumors